Representation stability for homotopy automorphisms: Rational homotopy theory for homotopy automorphisms

 (see \cite[§ 3.2]{BS19}). $\diamond$ \end{dfn}

-\begin{prop}[cf. \text{\cite[Proposition 3.7]{berglund20}}] Let $A \subset X$ be a cofibration of simply connected spaces with homotopy types of finite CW-complexes, and let $\iota\colon \L(V) \to \L(V\oplus W)$ be a cofibration (i.e. a free map) of cofibrant dg Lie algebras that models the inclusion $A \subset X$.
+\begin{prop}[cf. \text{\cite[Proposition 3.7]{berglund20}}] Let $A \subset X$ be a cofibration of simply connected spaces with homotopy types of finite CW-complexes, and let $\iota\colon \L(V) \to \L(V\oplus W)$ be a free map of quasi-free dg Lie algebras that models the inclusion $A \subset X$.
 Then the topological monoid map

 is a weak equivalence. \end{prop}